An Inertial Newton Algorithm for Deep Learning

 For any $\mb \subset \{1,\ldots, N\}$, we introduce the following objects,

 Observe that, for each $\mb$, we have $ D\J_{\mb}\supset \partial \J_{\mb} $ and that $\J_\mb$ is differentiable almost everywhere with $D\J_{\mb}= \partial \J_{\mb}=\{\nabla \J_{\mb}\}$, see \cite{clarke1990optimization}.
 In particular $D\J = \partial \J$ almost everywhere so that the potential differences with the Clarke subgradient occur on a negligible set.
-When $\J$ is tame the equalities even hold on the complement of a finite union of manifolds of dimension strictly lower than $P$---use the classical stratification results for o-minimal structures, \cite{coste2000introduction}.
+When $\J$ is tame the equality even hold on the complement of a finite union of manifolds of dimension strictly lower than $P$---use the classical stratification results for o-minimal structures, \cite{coste2000introduction}.
 A point satisfying $D\J(\theta)\ni 0$ will be called {\em $D$-critical}. \new{Note that Clarke-critical points ($0 \in \partial\J$) are $D$-critical points but that the converse is not true.} This terminology is motivated by favorable properties: sum and chain rules along curves (see Lemmas \ref{lem::chainrule} and \ref{lem:chainRuleSum} below) and the existence of a tame Sard's theorem (see Lemma \ref{lem:sard}).
-To our knowledge, this notion of a steady state has not previously been used in the literature.{\footnote{In a follow-up of this paper, \cite{BP} have further developed the present ideas and in particular the connection to the backpropagation algorithm.} To the best of our knowledge a direct approach modelling the mini-batch practice has never been considered before.} While this notion is needed for the theoretical analysis, one should keep in mind that $D\J$ is actually what is computed numerically provided that the automatic differentiation library returns a Clarke subgradient.
+To our knowledge, this notion of a steady state has not previously been used in the literature and a direct approach modeling the mini-batch practice has never been considered before.\footnote{Following the first arXiv preprint of this work \citep{castera2019inertial}, \cite{BP} have further developed the present ideas and in particular the connection to the backpropagation algorithm.} While this notion is needed for the theoretical analysis, one should keep in mind that $D\J$ is actually what is computed numerically provided that the automatic differentiation library returns a Clarke subgradient.
 This computation is usually done with a backpropagation algorithm, similarly to the seminal method of \cite{rumelhart1986learning}.

-Ultimately, one can rewrite \eqref{eq::contdinClarke} by replacing $\partial\J$ by $D\J$, which yields a differential inclusion adapted to study mini-batch approximations of nonsmooth loss functions $\J$.
+Ultimately, one can rewrite \eqref{eq::contdinClarke} by replacing $\partial\J$ by $D\J$, which yields a differential inclusion adapted to study mini-batch approximations of non-smooth loss functions $\J$.
 This reads,